 *OMSIII Room cost varies by rotational core site, please check with the Office of Financial Aid.

 What are direct and indirect costs?

 Direct costs are those billed by ICOM; including tuition, fees, and student health insurance through the school.
-Indirect costs include estimated student expenses; such as, supplies, transportation to/from ICOM, personal expenses, and room and board.
+Indirect costs include estimated student expenses; such as, supplies, transportation, personal expenses, and room and board.

 How is the Cost of Attendance determined?